tammela/tammela.github.io/src/faking-uptr.md

-# Faking kernel space pointers as user space pointers
+% Faking user space pointers
+% Pedro Tammela
+% Jun 29 2019

 I've come across an interesting technique used by the Linux kernel, across a lot of modules but especially in the in-house variants of the sockets system calls, to fake kernel pointers as user space pointers and call system calls directly.